chpwssn/passivecount/README.md

 Because it's an example app and I can do what I want with it.

-## does it have to be so passive-agressive
+## does it have to be so passive-agressive?

 Yes, [a document outlines why](README.md)